waimea-jestevenson/level-2-programing--assessment/docs/test-plan.md

 ### Expected Test Result

-The user makes an input and the user can see what they have inputted.
+The user makes an input and the user can see what they have inputted somewhere in the program.

 ---

-## Win condition
+### Win condition

 testing that the game will end when the gold coin is taken off the bored.